billcprice3/authorship-and-ai/text/010-your-writing-software-stack.md

 Before we move forward in the course, it's important to make sure your writing tools are set up and ready.

-1. Click on the link to [PittCat](https://pittcat.pitt.edu/).
+1. Click on the link to our university's library catalog, [PittCat](https://pittcat.pitt.edu/).
 Bookmark the website so that you can find it again easily in the future.

 2. Then, follow the guides to install [Microsoft Word](#microsoft-word-and-powerpoint), [PowerPoint](#microsoft-word-and-powerpoint), and [Zotero](#microsoft-word-and-powerpoint).
 (You don't need to install any local AI tools unless you're curious.)